-Sara Beretta, CPA, CFE, CFI, is a Managing Director at J.S.
-Held, specializing in Strategic Advisory.
+Sara Beretta, CPA, CFE, CFI, is a Managing Director in J.S.
+Held's Corporate Finance business unit.
 She has more than 15 years of experience in forensic accounting, litigation support, and receiverships.
 She has served as receiver in various matters brought by lenders and other stakeholders.
 Her areas of expertise include forensic accounting investigations, receivership management and accounting, fraud detection and deterrence, complex financial data analyses, Ponzi scheme analyses, and financial research.
 Sara can be reached at sberetta@jsheld.com or +1 602 279 3185.